What is the California Dream For All program?

-Introducing an exciting new program to assist home buyers in California with down payments on their first homes.
-The California Dream For All program provides up to 20% towards the purchase price of your first home, in the form of a loan that you repay when you later sell the home.
+The California Dream For All program provides up to 20% towards the purchase price of your first home, in the form of a loan that you repay when you later sell the home, with very generous income limits for first time home buyers.
 Once paid back, the funds would then be re-invested into the program to help future first-time home owners break into the housing market in California.

 - ✅ Must be a first-time home buyer or not have owned a home for the past three years.